What is Lynparza® (olaparib)?

 How does olaparib work?

 BRCA genes also play a role in repairing damaged DNA.
 However, some types of breast cancer are caused by mutations in the BRCA genes.
-When this happens, the cancer cells need the PARPs to grow and divide.2,3
+When this happens, the cancer cells rely more on the PARPs to grow and divide.2,3

-PARP inhibitor drugs make it hard for tumors to repair DNA that has been damaged.
+PARP inhibitor drugs make it hard for for cancer cells to repair DNA that has been damaged.
 This can cause cancer cells to die instead of multiplying.2,3

 What are the possible side effects of olaparib?